 git clone firstname.lastname@example.org:safe-harbor-6922.git

-So there’s your files.
+So there are your files.
 You can edit then and replace them to your heart’s content.

 Step 7: Puttin em’ back

-When you ready to get you app back up to the Heroku server, go back to command prompt or terminal and type:
+When you ready to get your app back up to the Heroku server, go back to the command prompt or terminal and type:

 The directory will change to your app, at which point you need type: